vesparny/fair-analytics-client-api/README.md

 // track events
 fa.send({
-  event: 'pageView' // event is mandatory and can be anything })
+  event: 'pageView', // event is mandatory and can be anything
+  pathname: window.location.pathname
+})
 .then(res => {
   if (res.ok) {